 This post is also available in: Svenska

 Children must be allowed to be outside as much as possible.
 They need to play and run and eat ice cream and bike and have a wonderful time in the heat.
-But the sun’s rays can be dangerous and children’s skin needs to be protected.
-Tips and advice about sun protection for babies and children.
+But the sun’s rays can be dangerous, and children’s skin needs to be protected.
+Tips and advice about sun protection for babies and children including sunscreen and more.

 Is sun protection important for children?

 Yes.
-It is well established that our skin, not matter at what age, needs to be protected against sunburn to reduce possible risk of skin cancer.
+It is well established that our skin, no matter at what age, needs to be protected against sunburn to reduce possible risk of skin cancer.
 The best sun protection is clothing.
 This includes a sun hat (preferably one which also protects the neck) or a cap.
 For children who are not crawling and running yet, shade is the best protection (use a parasol or tree!).
 Sun protection for the stroller is also good to keep children cool during the summer heat.

 Choose shade in the middle of the day

 During scorching hot summer days, the sun’s rays burn strongest for a few hours in the middle of the day.
 Feel free to try to plan the day so that you are inside between those hours, or playing in the shade under the trees.
 Swimming and outdoor play in the open air can be even better during the afternoon.

 During the holidays, you can schedule in a siesta.
 Rest indoors or in the shade after lunch for the whole family.
 That way, children can also stay up longer and you can enjoy balmy evenings together without the risk of sunburn.

 Sun hat or sunglasses?

 Put on a sun hat when the children are out in the sun.
 The advantage of a sun hat is that it also protects the face and neck from the sun and provides adequate protection for the eyes.
 Sunglasses for small children are not dangerous, nor necessary.